-Each academic year is divided into two units, with each unit having a distinct theme and a set of projects that build on previous skills and knowledge, and develop new learning in preparation for the units to follow.
-The course is entirely driven by the 'design brief' with approximately 80% of those being practical design work, and approximately 20% being theoretical, written work.
-The practical studio projects are designed to be mimics of the type of briefs you would get in a design agency, resulting in outcomes that genuinely prepare you for the real world of work.
-Some projects are very fast-paced and might have more of a skills-acquisition feel to them, encouraging you to learn new techniques and software, and others will put that knowledge to the test in how you execute and realise your design solutions.
-You will become adept at creating clever ideas-based solutions for organisations and brands, charities and social causes, design for good/change and campaigns that aim to address the problems we face in the world.
+Each academic year is divided into two units, with each unit having a distinct theme and a set of projects that build on previous skills and knowledge and develop new learning in preparation for the units to follow.
+The course is driven by project briefs with approximately 80% of those being practical design work, and approximately 20% being theoretical, written work.
+The practical studio projects are designed to mimic the type of briefs you would be given in a design agency, resulting in outcomes that genuinely prepare you for the real world of work.
+Some projects are fast-paced and might have more of a skills-acquisition feel to them, encouraging you to learn new techniques and software, and others will put that knowledge to the test in how you execute and realise your design solutions.
+You will become adept at generating insight-driven solutions for organisations and brands, charities, social causes, and design-for-good initiatives which aim to address the problems we face in the world.